-The purpose of the Farm Service Agency’s (FSA) microloan program is to meet the smaller credit needs of small, young, beginning, socially disadvantaged, and veteran farmers through a simplified loan application process.
-This program may also be appropriate for farmers serving local and regional food markets, including urban and small-scale diversified farmers.
+The purpose of the FSA Microloan Program is to meet the credit needs of young, beginning, socially disadvantaged, and veteran farmers through a simplified loan application process.
+This program may also be appropriate for farmers serving local and regional food markets, including urban and small-scale, diversified operations.

-Microloans may be used to cover both annual operating expenses, such as seeds, animals, small equipment, or other investments that farmers require for their operations, as well as to purchase farmland.
+Microloans may be used to cover both annual operating expenses (e.g., seeds, animals, small equipment) and to purchase farmland.
 Microloan repayment schedules and loan terms are similar to those of Direct Operating and Ownership Loans.
 Loans may be made for up to $50,000, and farmers can apply for both an operating and an ownership microloan for a combined maximum of $100,000.

 The same eligibility criteria for FSA Direct Operating and Ownership Loans apply to microloans.

-Unlike other direct loan programs operated by FSA, microloans made to beginning and veteran farmers do not count toward the total number of years that a farmer can receive assistance through FSA’s direct loan program.
+However, unlike other direct loan programs operated by FSA, microloans made to beginning or veteran farmers do not count toward the total number of years that a farmer can receive assistance through FSA’s direct loan program.
 For all other farmers, microloans do count toward the seven-year term limit during which a farmer can receive FSA direct loan assistance.

-Additionally, the loan recipient must be able to repay and provide enough collateral to secure the loan on at least a dollar-for-dollar basis, and use the loan for authorized purposes.
-Similar to other FSA loans, a third party pledge of security or co-signer may be accepted to meet these security requirements.
+Loan recipients must be able to repay and provide enough collateral to secure the loan on at least a dollar-for-dollar basis, and must use the loan for authorized purposes.
+Similar to other FSA loans, a third party pledge of security or co-signer may be accepted to meet security requirements.

-In order to be eligible for the new microloan program, a farmer must have sufficient prior experience working on a farm, but borrowers will be given additional flexibility to include small business experience, participating in a self-directed apprenticeship, or having prior involvement with an agricultural organization, such as 4-H, FFA, farm incubator programs, and farm training organizations.
+In order to be eligible for an FSA microloan, a farmer must have sufficient prior experience working on a farm.
+Qualified experience can include small business experience, participating in a self-directed apprenticeship, or having prior involvement with an agricultural organization (e.g., 4-H, FFA, farm incubator programs, or farm training organizations).

-Compared to standard direct and guaranteed farm loans, FSA will not require an itemized cash flow budget for microloan applicants, a previous requirement that had made it difficult for diversified fruit and vegetable growers and community-supported agriculture farmers to participate in FSA lending programs.
+FSA will no longer require an itemized cash flow budget for microloan applicants.
+This was previously required, but was eliminated because it made it difficult for diversified fruit and vegetable growers and community-supported agriculture farmers to participate.

-Examples of how farmers have used these small farm loans include:
+Examples of how farmers have used the FSA Microloan Program include:

-There is a streamlined application process for microloans that requires less paperwork for farmers to fill out and appropriately reflects the smaller loan amount.
+The FSA Microloan Program uses a streamlined application process that requires less paperwork than other federal lending programs, appropriately reflecting the smaller loan amount.
 Microloan application forms are available online but farmers must apply in person at an FSA county office or USDA Service Center.

-For information and applications, go to your FSA regional Service Centers or to your state FSA office.
+For information and applications, go to your FSA Regional Service Center, or to your state FSA office.
 You can locate all of the contact information by using the FSA Service Center Locator.

-Read about the latest news about FSA microloans on our blog!
+Find the latest news about FSA microloans on our blog:

-FSA began making microloans in 2013 through existing authority through their Direct Operating Loan Program.
-The 2014 Farm Bill creates a permanent authorization for this program and makes additional changes, such as exempting beginning and veteran farmers from term limits and providing these farmers with an optional lower interest rate (applicable in years when regular interest rates are high), and creating a pilot program to allow FSA to work with a third party intermediary lender to make microloans on FSA’s behalf.
-Many of these changes are self-implementing, but some will not take effect until FSA issues and finalizes regulations through the federal rulemaking process.
+FSA began making microloans in 2013 through the existing authority of FSA’s Direct Operating Loan Program.
+The 2014 Farm Bill created a permanent authorization for microloans, and also made additional changes, such as exempting beginning and veteran farmers from term limits and providing these farmers with an optional lower interest rate (applicable in years when regular interest rates are high) and creating a pilot program to allow FSA to work with a third party intermediary lender to make microloans on FSA’s behalf (which has not been implemented to date).

 Microloans are funded through FSA’s Direct Operating and Ownership Loan Programs, and funding levels for these loans are established in the annual appropriations process.
-In recent years, Congress has appropriated $2.8 billion for direct operating and ownership loans – of which over $143 million went to the new microloan program.
-These funding levels are expected to continue in future years, but it is expected that FSA will increase the number of microloans made each year as more outreach is done to farmers on this new loan program.
+In recent years, Congress has appropriated roughly $3 billion for direct operating and ownership loans – of which over $161 million went to FSA microloans.
+These funding levels are expected to continue in future years, but it is also expected that FSA will increase the number of microloans made each year as more outreach is done to farmers on this loan program.